FrostSource/vinny_christmas/README.md

 	* scripts/
 	* panorama/videos/

 2. Two models along with their textures are excluded due to their strict licenses.
-They will show up as giant errors in the map and will need to be replaced with any generic models that can fit in their place.
+They will show up as giant errors or red meshes in the map and will need to be replaced with any generic models that can fit in their place.

 ## Things I could not fix